 For instance, your Maryland trade name expires after five years and needs to be renewed within six months of expiration.

-Most businesses in Maryland are required by law to have a business license.
-Visit Maryland OneStop to learn more about Maryland statewide licenses and permits.
-The Comptroller of Maryland provides a Combined Registration Application that enables your business to register for a variety of business licenses.
+You can obtain a business license from the Comptroller of Maryland that provides a Combined Registration Application which enables your business to register for a variety of business licenses.

-How do I start a Maryland small business?
+How do I start a small business in Maryland?

 - Department of Agriculture.

 - Department of Education.